Does a 2006 Lexus RX 330 have a timing belt or chain?

 Timing Belt vs. Timing Chain

-The 2006 Lexus RX 330 is equipped with a 3.3-liter V6 engine.
-This engine utilizes a timing chain rather than a timing belt.
-This choice offers several advantages:
+The 2006 Lexus RX 330 is equipped with a 3.3-liter V6 engine, which uses a timing chain rather than a timing belt.
+This is a common configuration for many Toyota and Lexus vehicles, as the company has a reputation for building reliable and long-lasting engines.

 Conclusion